ledeniz/midi-footswitch/README.md

 ### Possible future plans
 At this point I consider the prototype as finished as I imagined it in the beginning.
 It does what I wanted and it seems to works reliably.
 I will now enter a testing phase and see what I want to improve in the future.
 I gathered some ideas below.

+- [ ] Add functionality for sending note on/off instead of CC messages
 - [ ] Use a stereo input jack for dual buttons
   - [ ] Bonus points for keeping the code compatible with mono jacks as well
 - [ ] Design a *nice* 3D printable case